* China exports rise 3.5% y/y vs forecast -15.7%

 * Oil swings around $30 a barrel

-Initial jobless claims for state unemployment benefits totalled a seasonally adjusted 3.169 million for the week ended May 2, down from a revised 3.846 million in the prior week, showed the Labor Department's weekly jobless claims report.
+Initial U.S. jobless claims for state unemployment benefits totalled a seasonally adjusted 3.169 million for the week ended May 2, down from a revised 3.846 million in the prior week, the Labor Department's weekly jobless claims report showed.

-The data reinforced economists' expectations of a protracted recovery of the economy, which is reeling from nationwide lockdowns to slow the spread of the coronavirus.
+The data reinforced economists' expectations of a protracted recovery for the U.S. economy, which is reeling from nationwide lockdowns to slow the spread of the coronavirus pandemic.

-Earlier, stocks had been bolstered by Beijing reporting a 3.5% rise in exports in April on a year earlier, confounding expectations of a 15.1% fall and outweighing a 14.2% drop in imports.
+Stocks globally were bolstered by Beijing reporting a 3.5% rise in exports in April from a year earlier, confounding expectations of a 15.1% fall and outweighing a 14.2% drop in imports.

-The surprise stoked speculation China could recover from its coronavirus lockdown quicker than first thought and support global growth in the process.
+The unexpected strong showing boosted speculation China could recover from its coronavirus lockdown quicker than expected and support global growth in the process.

 "It's clear that this virus has gone from east to west and we are now seeing that in the data," said Societe Generale's Kit Juckes, pointing to the China numbers and relatively better purchasing managing data in countries such as Australia.

-But with the full economic impact of COVID-19 still to be seen and huge amounts of debt potentially pushing up borrowing costs, "the market is hugely split between die-hard bears and buy-on-dip buyers", he added.
+But with the full economic impact of the novel coronavirus pandemic still to be seen and huge amounts of debt potentially pushing up borrowing costs, "the market is hugely split between die-hard bears and buy-on-dip buyers", he added.

-Markets had traded cautiously overnight with renewed Sino-U.S. tensions lurking in the background.
+Markets traded cautiously overnight with renewed Sino-U.S. tensions lurking in the background.

 U.S. President Donald Trump said he would be able to report in about a week or two whether China is meeting its obligations under a trade deal, as Washington weighed punitive action against Beijing over its handling of the coronavirus outbreak.

-The flow of economic data also remained grim, with U.S. private employers laying off 20 million workers in April and the Bank of England warning that the coronavirus crisis could cause the country's biggest economic slump in 300 years.
+The flow of economic data remained grim, with the Bank of England warning that the coronavirus crisis could cause the country's biggest economic slump in 300 years.

 "Despite their dizzying rally, we continue to be cautious on equities in the near term," Luca Paolini, chief strategist at asset manager Pictet said.
 "Markets seem to be overestimating the speed of economic recovery."